ross-mckenzii/BeeTF/README.md

 # BeeTF

 A bee-themed Capture The Flag challenge for my university's cyber security society!
-Use every tool at your disposal to uncover the sinister secrets of the Honeynet!
+Use every tool at your disposal to uncover the sinister secrets of the Honeypot!

 # Setup Instructions